MARIAN GROVE NEW RELEASE

 Who pays for telephone, electricity, pay TV, internet wifi etc?

 Residents are responsible for payment of their own electricity and telephone connection and use.
 Foxtel and similar pay TV subscriptions are user pays.
-Hi speed internet wifi will be available for residents at a discounted price of $30/mth.
+The Wifi (only) is $50 per month.